kornpop73/HVHF_IIB/README.md

 # HVHF_IIB
-HVHF IIB
 * Single-ended 65Vpp, 5ns amplifier with multiple output stages capable of driving capacitive loads up to 100pF.
-* This design is based on the circuit described in the 2005 Paper by Holger Muller with the title"Fast high–voltage amplifiers for driving electro-optic modulators"
+* This design is based on the circuit described in the 2005 paper by Holger Müller titled 'Fast High-Voltage Amplifiers for Driving Electro-Optic Modulators'.
-* A link to the original paper can be found at the bottom of this page
+* A link to the original paper can be found at the bottom of this page.
 # Beagle Routing Board V0.1
 ![Alt text](https://github.com/kornpop73/HVHF_IIB/blob/01/Documentation/Images/IIB_Schematic.jpg "Mueller Schematic")
 ## Repository Contents